hg-220148717/spacetech/README.md

 Checking a user's inputted username & password can be done by calling `checkCredentials($email, $password)`.

 Retrieving products from the database can be done by calling the function `getAllProducts($includeDisabledProducts)`.
 The variable `$includeDisabledProducts` can be set to true to return all products, even if they are disabled, or false, to only include enabled products.

+A product can also be retrieved from the database using the `getProductByID($id)` function, which takes an integer as a parameter and returns product details based on the given product ID.